AugustoFM/phosphate-decarbonisation-milp/README.md

 # Fully Decarbonising the Off-Grid Al Jalamid Phosphate Complex
 **MILP Formulation and Techno-Economics for PV–CSP–BESS–PEM Integration**

 This repository contains the models, data, and documentation supporting the MSc Business Analytics Individual Research Report (IRR) on optimising a hybrid renewable–hydrogen system for Ma’aden's off-grid Al Jalamid phosphate complex.
+The site uses diesel for electricity generation and uses heavy fuel oil HFO in the combustion chamber of the dryer.
+This project aims from partial to full decarbonization of site.

 ---